 But what will you participate in?
 Recommending Counseling or Mediation?
 What’s the difference?

 Whether or not you participate in Mediation or Counseling — depends on the county in which your action is pending.
 Schedule a consultation with us to find out more information.
-Our staff and the Levine Family Law attorneys are skilled at all types of child custody litigation including alternate methods for resolving disputes such as ADR, private mediation and settlement negotiation.
+Our staff and the Levine Family Law attorneys are skilled at all types of child custody litigation including alternative methods for resolving disputes such as ADR, private mediation, and settlement negotiation.